-When you have been approved your fostering journey begins!
-Your social worker will link with you to find the right child for you to foster.
-Your social worker will link with you to find the right child for you to foster.
+When you have been approved you are ready to go!
+Your social worker will link with you to find the right child or children for you to foster.
 They will carry on training you and will be on hand 24/7 to support you every step of the way.

 How long does it take to become a foster carer?